RimworldTogether/Guide/src/selfhosting/mods.md

         print("No valid 'About.xml' file found.
 Skipping directory.")
 ```

-This script ensures mods are correctly identified and organized within your Linux-based mod directory, preventing conflicts and ensuring server stability.
+This script organizes mods within your Linux-based Steam mod directory, ensuring that mods are correctly identified and organized.
+Running this script inside your Steam folder will help prevent conflicts and ensure stability for your server.
+It's particularly useful for maintaining a clean mod environment, where each mod's folder is named consistently with its in-game name, making them easier to manage and troubleshoot.

 ## Troubleshooting